Fearless (1993 film)

 Fearless is a 1993 American drama film directed by Peter Weir and starring Jeff Bridges, Isabella Rossellini, Rosie Perez and John Turturro.
 It was written by Rafael Yglesias, adapted from his novel of the same name.

 Rosie Perez was nominated for an Academy Award for Best Supporting Actress for her role as Carla Rodrigo.
 The film was also entered into the 44th Berlin International Film Festival.
-Jeff Bridges's role as Max Klein is widely regarded as one of the best performances of his career.
+Jeff Bridges' role as Max Klein is widely regarded as one of the best performances of his career.
 The film's soundtrack features part of the first movement of Henryk Górecki's Symphony No. 3, subtitled Symphony of Sorrowful Songs.
 The film's screenwriter was inspired to write the script after he was in a car accident.
 Yglesias began writing the story after reading about United Airlines Flight 232, that crashed in Sioux City, Iowa, in 1989.
+The film received positive reviews from critics but was a box office failure, grossing only $7 million against a budget of $20 million.